scribenet/dam/README.md

 Dams
 ====

-Dams: Deadbolt and Manager for Scribe Servers (continuation on our water-themed naming conventions...)
+Dams: Deadswitch and Manager for Scribe Servers (continuation on our water-themed naming conventions...)